xi11/AIgrading/README.md

 Dataset for training: https://doi.org/10.5281/zenodo.10016027

+The trained model checkpoint is deposited in https://zenodo.org/records/15272883

 Step0: creat the conda environment following AIgrading/requirements.txt

 Step1: divide image in trainset (download from 10.5281/zenodo.10016027) into patches with a size of $768 \times 768$